tardate/LittleArduinoProjects/Electronics101/SerialInterface/UsbToRJ45/README.md

 The construction builds upon a previous project [LEAP#510 USB to RS-232 Adapter](../UsbToRs232), adding as RJ45 adapter made from a spare length of Cat5 with RJ45M connector.
-A strip of 10-wire IDC cable is used to connect the RJ45 adapater to the main USB to RS-232 Adapter subsystem.
+A strip of 10-wire IDC cable is used to connect the RJ45 adapter to the main USB to RS-232 Adapter subsystem.

 ![bb](./assets/UsbToRJ45_bb.jpg?raw=true)